-Dealing with an auto accident claim can prove complicated enough when you have caused or contributed to an auto accident.
-When you find yourself facing a false auto accident claim, on the other hand, it can feel even more complicated.
+Dealing with an car accident claim can prove complicated enough when you have caused or contributed to an auto accident.
+When you find yourself facing a false car accident claim, on the other hand, it can feel even more complicated.
 How can you prove that you did not cause an accident or that you had no involvement in a specific event?
-Working with a lawyer may offer your best chance to avoid a false car accident claim.
+Working with a Las Vegas accident lawyer may offer your best chance to avoid a false car accident claim.

 Types of Fraud in Car Accident Claims